funcompbio/assignment-4/README.md

   1. This `README.md` file.
   2. The `src` directory with the initial files of the assignment repo.
-  3. The `test` directory with the initial files of the assignment repo.
+  3. The `tests` directory with the initial files of the assignment repo.
+  4. The `HBB.fa` FASTA file storing the DNA of the _HBB_ gene.

 Eventually, you may encounter that Python automatically creates a directory called `__pycache__`, you may ignore that directory since this template is already